bedhededdy/bedhededdy.github.io/readme.txt

 is left-aligned, so having a centered nav would look bizarre.
 I experimented with a centered resume, but I didn't like how it looked.
 I would also rewrite the CSS in a much cleaner way;
 as it is now, it is very hacked together and could be more concise and more easily modifiable.
+Lastly, I couldn't get the weird bit of white at the bottom of the resume page to go away.
+The white at the top was intentional, but the bit at the bottom was some CSS issue I couldn't resolve in time.